North Borneo dispute: Ops Merdeka and Jabidah Massacre

 In 1967, President Ferdinand Marcos secretly authorised Major Eduardo "Abdul Latif" Martelino, a Muslim convert, to take charge of the operations of a secret commando unit code-named "Jabidah" and embark on an operation called "Project Merdeka" (merdeka means "freedom" in Malay) to destabilise and take over Sabah.
-The alleged mastermind, however, included leading generals in the Armed Forces of the Philippines (AFP), Defense Undersecretary Manuel Syquio, and Marcos himself.
+The alleged masterminds, however, included leading generals in the Armed Forces of the Philippines (AFP), Defense Undersecretary Manuel Syquio, and Marcos himself.

-This plan backfired when in 1968 Senator Benigno Ninoy Aquino Jr laid out the plan to reclaim Sabah.
+This plan backfired when in 1968 Senator Ninoy Aquino laid out the plan to reclaim Sabah.
 The trainees refused to continue their training and demanded to be returned home.
-One batch of recruits were disarmed, with some of the trainees returned home and some others transferred to a regular military camp in Luzon.
+One batch of recruits were disarmed, with some of the trainees returned home and others transferred to a regular military camp in Luzon.
 But another batch of recruits were killed by army troops, with only one survivor, Jibin Arula, managing to escape.
 This event is acknowledged as a major flashpoint that ignited the Moro insurgency in the Philippines.
-The Moro's bid for autonomy was publicly supported by Malaysia, in retaliation for Filipino reconquest attempts of Sabah.
-Malaysia stopped the support once the power has been misused by the Moro leaders.
-Until 2001, Malaysia directly supported the Moro Insurgency in the Southern Philippines which brought much destruction and warfare.
-Malaysian support for Moro insurgents include providing funding, weapons, training, and manpower to those waging war against the Philippines.
+The Moros' bid for independence was publicly supported by Malaysia, in retaliation for Filipino attempts to reconquer Sabah.
+Malaysia stopped the support after power was misused by Moro leaders.
+In addition, the Marcos government committed massacres and waged anti-Moro war and abuse under Martial Law, further exacerbating the situation in Mindanao.
+Due to this, until 2001, Malaysia supported the Bangsamoro in the Southern Philippines by providing funding, weapons, training, and manpower to respond to the atrocities committed by the Philippines.